theo-llewellyn/TeloschistalesPhylogenomics/MCMCTree_552T_marker/README.md

 `qsub MCMCTree_prior_553T.sh`

+As with the 84T tree we combine results of 5 chains using `Combine_MCMC.sh` script to generate a single tracer file.
+We run MCMCtree again on the combined data to get a tree with branch lengths (needs to be run using paml4.9j otherwise the print -1 option doesnt work).

 ### 3.2 Posterior
 We run it using both ILN and GBM models.
 First we prepare directories with `prepare_directories.sh` and the submit jobs with `MCMCTree_posterior_553T_array_ILN.sh` with `mcmctree_ILN.ctl ` for the ILN model and `MCMCTree_posterior_553T_array.sh` with `mcmctree.ctl` for the GBM model.

 ### 3.3 Check convergence and post. vs prior

-Once these have run we can combine them using `Combine_MCMC.sh` script.
+Once these have run we can combine them using `Combine_posterior_chains.sh` script.
 If we want to check ESS in Tracer we need to run a few extra commands so that the generation time is consecutive `prepare_tracer_files.sh`

 To generate the labelled tree we use mcmctree with the mcmc_tracer_gens.txt, dummy alignment and ML tree with the -1 option.